habi/TOMCAT/snippets/README.md

   - `touch` (prevent deletion)
   - perform reconstruction (using standard parameters)
   - compress (into a single tar archive with up to 10x size improvements), and
-  - send the files using the [CIFEX system of the ETHZ](https://cifex.ethz.ch/) (up to 300GB/day, requires ETH login for sender (but not reciever)).
+  - send the files using the [CIFEX system of the ETHZ](https://cifex.ethz.ch/) (up to 300GB/day, requires ETH login for sender (but not receiver)).